 This oil is commonly used for earache, for adults and children.
 Apply a few drops of warm sweet almond botanical oil into the ear canal and allow it to run down.

-Sweet almond botanical oil has been used as an ingredient in all-natural, non-abrasive toothpaste.
+Sweet almond has been used as an ingredient in all-natural, non-abrasive toothpaste.
 It can help remove plaque without damaging the tooth enamel.

 - Generally recognized as safe at normal dosage